Cyber Security Edinburgh

 What is cyber security?

 Texaport is fully accredited to deliver key UK Government-backed cybersecurity standards to our Edinburgh clients.
-We also provide a wide range of computer security services across all aspects of your IT system and we can deliver in-house training for your people.
+We also provide a wide range of IT security services across all aspects of your IT system and we can deliver in-house training for your people.
 This will guard your Edinburgh business or organisation against the most common threats and demonstrate your strong commitment towards data protection.

 Our holistic approach to IT security

 Texaport takes a holistic approach to the vital matter of cybersecurity.
-While there are plenty of security measures and computer security best practices available to keep your sensitive information safe, adopting a multi-layered approach is always recommended.
+While there are plenty of security measures and IT security best practices available to keep your sensitive information safe, adopting a multi-layered approach is always recommended.
 This means that if and when attacks or potential weaknesses occur, there are layers in place while these threats are dealt with, ensuring your sensitive data is kept safe.
 Some of the layers that Texaport focuses on and specialises in, as part of its cybersecurity support, are listed below.

 How can we help?